Autassassinophilia

 - 01List of paraphilias — Wikipediadefinition/existence as a recognized but extremely rare paraphilia

-- 02Paraphilia — StatPearls, NCBI Bookshelfclinical framing within Other Specified Paraphilic Disorder / extreme masochistic variants
+- 02Paraphilia — StatPearls, NCBI Bookshelfclinical framing within Other Specified Paraphilic Disorder / extreme masochistic variants; the harm-or-distress threshold for calling an interest a disorder

 - 03Paraphilia — Wikipediageneral paraphilia classification supporting very-rare prevalence

-- 04Autassassinophilia — Wikipediacoinage by John Money in Lovemaps (1986), sacrificial/expiatory classification, definition as arousal contingent on being killed by one's own partner, and the reciprocal erotophonophilia
+- 04Autassassinophilia — Wikipediacoinage by John Money in Lovemaps (1986), sacrificial/expiatory classification, definition as arousal contingent on stage-managing one's own murder by a partner, the note that many are aroused only by fantasy or simulation, and the reciprocal erotophonophilia

 - 05John Money — Wikipediabiography of the sexologist who coined the term and developed the lovemap concept and paraphilia taxonomy